carolekoziol/recipes/docs/breads/pizza_crusts.md

 	2. Whisk in the egg.
 Add the salt and 1 1/2 cups of tapioca flour and whisk until a smooth, sticky batter forms.
 	3. Stir in the almond flour, and then stir in the remaining tapioca flour.
 The dough should appear shaggy.
 	4. Dust your hands with a little tapioca flour and put the dough into a ball, kneading it a bit to get any floury bits mixed in.
-		- If it’s too sticky to come together, add additional almond flour a tablespoons at a time.
+		- If it’s too sticky to come together, add additional almond flour a tablespoon at a time.
 	5. Return the ball of dough to the bowl, cover it with plastic wrap, and set it in a warm place for 45 minutes.
-2. Preheat the oven to 375°F and get the backing sheet ready.
+2. Preheat the oven to 375°F and get the baking sheet ready.
 3. On a lightly floured work surface, roll out one piece of dough into an 9 inch disc.
 Brush the top of the dough with a little bit of olive oil and sprinkle with salt.
-	- if you want puffy rim of crust: pushing out the dough toward the edges.
+	- if you want puffy rim of crust: push out the dough toward the edges.
 4. Bake for 8 minutes.
 Remove the dough from the oven, prick the middle of the dough in several places with a fork.
 5. Add the pizza sauce and your choices of toppings.
 6. Bakes until ready (about 5 minutes).
 Set the oven to broil and broil the pizza for up to two minutes until browned to your liking.